WebPlatformForEmbedded/meta-rdk-wpe/README.md

 5. Setup environment, chose your box
 6. `bitbake-layers add-layer <this layer>`
 7. `bitbake-layers add-layer meta-wpe` (and optionally `meta-wpe-restricted`)
-8. `bitbake rdk-wpe-generic` to create an image based off of this layre
+8. `bitbake rdk-thunder-wpe` to create an image based off of this layre

 To play with different settings please see `conf\layer.conf` for more features.
 Good luck!